RTKlab-BYU/worklist_generation/Walk_Through.md

 - **What is your project description:** The mock experiment from the paper, with parameters as outlined in the paper
 - **How many conditions does your project have:** 12

 After you have specified the number of condition, you will be prompted to enter a name/label for each.
 Below we use 'H' or 'D' to indicate healthy and diseased; a numeral represents the index of the subject with their condition group; then a 'B' or 'T' to specify the cell type.
-### Conditions
+For the mock experiment, we entered:

 1. H1B
 2. H1T